 How to Lube/Oil A Motorcycle Chain

-- Make sure the chain when it’s dry and clean.
+- Make sure the chain is dry and clean when you begin.

 - Lubricate the inner portion of the chain where the rollers meet the sprockets.